Subscribe: Apple Podcast | Email Me New Episodes | Spotify | Stitcher

 Include iron-rich foods in your meal plan during coronavirus

-Iron deficiency anaemia is one of the most common complication for children who are a fussy eater with or without poor growth.
+Iron deficiency anaemia is one of the most common complications for children who are fussy eater with or without poor growth.

 Iron is an important mineral for growing children as it makes haemoglobin which transports oxygen in the body to important organs and muscles.

 Iron-rich foods are also undoubtedly some of the best immune-boosting foods.
 It has a role in maintaining a healthy immune system.